 We’re about midway through the new decade as we write this, and just fresh off the heels of the Tens.
 And, this decade is packed with truly memorable moments in sport.

 Sport, whether in front of a live audience or behind closed doors, is filled with captivating stories of inexpressible triumphs, losses, trials, and tribulations that can’t be recreated elsewhere.
-That’s what makes sporting events an opportunity to build around great content ideas for online casinos, bookmakers, and iGaming brands alike.
+This is why sporting events present great content opportunities for online casinos, bookies, and iGaming brands alike.

 We’ve put together a list of the most memorable sports moments of the 2010s.
 There are a lot more sports moments that didn’t make the cut, but these ones were the undoubted standouts.